Pretty Little Liars: Filming

 The series' pilot was filmed in Vancouver in December 2009.
 Filming for the series moved to Los Angeles from the second episode onward.
 The Warner Bros. studio and backlot in Burbank, near Los Angeles, were also used.
 Filming for the second season wrapped on December 16, 2011.
 In June 2012, the series was among projects selected for a California tax credit.
 Filming for the fourth season wrapped on November 2, 2013.
 The fifth season was filmed between March 24 and November 20, 2014.
 Filming for the sixth season began on March 24, 2015.
 Production for the seventh season commenced on February 1, 2016, while filming took place between March and October 2016.

 Music

 Michael Suby worked as the series' score composer since its inception.
-American duo The Pierces' 2007 song "Secret" was used as the series' opening theme, which was suggested by Ashley Benson.
-WaterTower Music released a soundtrack album titled Pretty Little Liars: Television Soundtrack on February 15, 2011; the release features songs by The Fray, Ben's Brother, MoZella, Katie Herzig and Colbie Caillat, among others.
+American duo the Pierces' 2007 song "Secret" was used as the series' opening theme, which was suggested by Ashley Benson.
+WaterTower Music released a soundtrack album titled Pretty Little Liars: Television Soundtrack on February 15, 2011; the release features songs by the Fray, Ben's Brother, MoZella, Katie Herzig, and Colbie Caillat, among others.
+The show has also featured music by Riley and the Roxies.

 To promote the series' third and fifth seasons respectively, American singer ZZ Ward released Pretty Little Liars-themed music videos for her songs "Til the Casket Drops" and "Last Love Song", included on debut studio album, Til the Casket Drops (2012).